Kosala kingdom

-Kosala Proper or simply Kosala is the kingdom of the celebrated personality of Treta Yuga, Raghava Rama.
-Ayodhya was its capital, presently in Ayodhya district, Uttar Pradesh.
-Rama's sons Lava (Ramayana) and Kusha inherited parts of this kingdom.
-Lava ruled from the city called Shravasti and Kusa from the city called Kushavati.
+Kosala is the kingdom of Rama mentioned in the Ramayana.
+Ayodhya was its capital and is now located in Uttar Pradesh.
+Rama's sons Lava and Kusha inherited parts of this kingdom.
+Lava ruled from the city called Shravasti, and Kusa from the city called Kushavati.
 A colony of Kosala kings existed in Madhya Pradesh.
 It was called Dakshina Kosala.
 Rama's mother Kausalya was from this kingdom.
-King Rama extended his influence up to the island-kingdom of Lanka situated in the southern ocean.
-He had friendly relations with the southern kingdom of forest dwellers (Vanaras) called Kishkindha.
+Rama extended his influence up to the island-kingdom of Lanka situated in the Indian Ocean.
+He had friendly relations with the southern kingdom of Kishkindha.

-Rama's brother Bharata, colonized the Gandhara kingdom and founded the city of Takshasila there.
-Gandhara lies close to Kekeya Kingdom, the native kingdom of Bharata's mother, Kaikeyi.
-Rama's second brother Lakshmana founded the city of Lakshmanapura near river Ganges which is now known as Lucknow.
+Rama's brother Bharata, colonized the Gandhara kingdom and founded the city of Takshasila and his descendants named as Gaud kshatriya.
+Gandhara lied close to Kekeya Kingdom, the native kingdom of Bharata's mother, Kaikeyi.
+Rama's second brother Lakshmana founded the city of Lakshmanapura near river Ganges which is now known as Lucknow and his descendants named as Pratihara.
 He colonized the Vanga kingdom and founded the city of Chandrakanta there.
-Rama's youngest brother Satrughna destroyed the forest called Madhu and founded the city of Mathura which later became the capital of the Surasena Kingdom.
+Rama's youngest brother Satrughna destroyed the forest of a demon named Madhu and founded the city of Mathura which later became the capital of the Surasena Kingdom.

 Nishadha king Nala's friend Rituparna was a ruler of Kosala.
 Brihadbala another ruler of Kosala during Dvapara Yuga, took part in Mahabharata war and was killed by Abhimanyu, the son of Arjuna.